kglidiya/Natalia_Sukharevich/README.md

 -	Slider with iframe YouTube videos and preview images for optimization
 -	Audio player implemented with HTML audio tags (preloading track metadata only)
 -	Photo popup
--	Contact form (PHP) to leave messages and links to social accounts
+-	Contact form (PHP) and links to social accounts

 ### Tech stack: